Skip to content

 Most serious OT security gaps are architectural rather than a missing tool.
 The recurring ones are worth naming so they can be designed out:

 • Assumed segmentation.
-The OT and IT networks are believed to be separated, but a flat switch, a dual-homed historian or an undocumented cable bridges them.
-Verify segmentation at the switch and firewall level rather than trusting the network diagram.
+OT and IT are believed to be separated, but a flat switch, a dual-homed historian or an undocumented cable bridges them.
+Verify at the switch and firewall level rather than trusting the network diagram.

 • No asset inventory.
-Without knowing what is on the network, neither patching nor segmentation can be prioritised, and unknown devices are the ones that get compromised.
+Without it, neither patching nor segmentation can be prioritised, and unknown devices are the ones that get compromised.

 • Standing remote access.
 Vendor VPNs and engineering connections left open after the work is done are the most common entry path in real incidents.

 • Security agents on unsuitable devices.
-Forcing an IT endpoint agent onto a controller or a real-time HMI can add latency or instability to a control function.
+An IT endpoint agent on a controller or a real-time HMI can add latency or instability to a control function.
 Match the control to the asset.

-• Treating safety and security as one project but one zone.
+• Safety and security in one zone.
 Safety functions need their own zone at a higher target level so their assessed independence is preserved.

 • Skipping backups of OT artefacts.
 A current, tested backup of every PLC program and SCADA project is what turns an incident into a recovery rather than a rebuild.